riz-l/codingLessons/README.md

 ### Learning resources

-Whilst you're learing, check out the following links (but try to stay on target with learning HTML.
+Whilst you're learning, check out the following links (but try to stay on target with learning HTML.
 It's very easy to get side-tracked, and it's important to learn the basics first):

 * W3 Schools
   - Link: https://www.w3schools.com/html/